p2ppsr/metanetdocs/README.md

 # Metanet Docs

-A modern, Google Docs-style document editor with blockchain-powered storage on the BSV blockchain.
+A modern, secure, document editor with blockchain-powered storage on the BSV blockchain.
 Documents are encrypted and stored using the Metanet protocol, ensuring true data ownership and portability.

-## 🌟 Features
+## Features

 - **Rich Text Editor** - Full WYSIWYG editing with TipTap
   - Multiple heading levels (H1-H3)